Libera-Chat/libera-chat.github.io/privacy.md

 This data may be used for the following purposes:

 - To improve and debug the Libera Chat services.
-- To manage your relationship with Libera Chat
+- To manage your relationship with Libera Chat.
 - Account management.
-- Protection from abuse.
+- Protection of our staff, users, and Libera Chat services from abuse.
 - To enable you to reset your password.
 - To contact you in relation to project registration, sponsorship, and channel namespace management.